how to make money with personal blog

-Back in 2014, I wrote concerning the experience, and exactly how it rarely happened:
+Back in 2014, I wrote about the experience and exactly how it rarely happened:

-My problem that is big had been a severe lack of time.
-Between juggling two growing blog sites and a family that had simply had our first child), I wasn’t sure exactly how I’d ever write an eBook.
-I also possessed a long list that is long of excuses to put it off.
+My big problem had been a severe lack of time.
+Between juggling two growing blog sites and a family that had had our first child), I wasn’t sure exactly how I’d ever write an eBook.
+I also possessed a long list of excuses to put it off.

 I’d never written, created, or marketed a product of my own before… I did have a shopping cart system… I didn’t know if my readers would buy…

-In short – the dream of selling and creating an e-book of personal remained in my head for two years until 2009.
-Ironically by that point, I’d become also busier (we’d just had our second son and my blogs had continued to develop) but I knew that I never would if I didn’t bite the bullet and do it.
+In short, the dream of selling and creating a personal e-book remained in my head for two years until 2009.
+Ironically, by that point, I’d also become busier (we’d just had our second son, and my blogs had continued to develop), but I knew that I never would if I didn’t bite the bullet and do it.

 Does any of that problem to you?
 Perhaps you’re blogging every busy day, or you’ve got young ones at home, while the whole notion of creating a product appears very daunting.

 You’re not alone.
-But creating your product that is own a simple one – may bring in money much faster than affiliate sales or marketing.
+But creating your own product—a simple one—may bring in money much faster than affiliate sales or marketing.
 After all, your audience trusts you.
-And when they such as your writing, they’ll want more from you.
+And when they like your writing, they’ll want more from you.

-In this post, I’ll simply take you through seven various sorts of items you could produce.
-Some of these require more time and investment than is initial while others you could plausibly create in a weekend.
+In this post, I’ll walk you through seven different sorts of items you could produce.
+Some require more time and investment than is initially required, while others you could plausibly create in a weekend.

 But First, What is a “Product”?

-Just what do I suggest with a “product”?
-It might be something virtual (like software or an ebook) or something physical (like a t-shirt or a paperback guide).
+What do I suggest for a “product”?
+It might be virtual (like software or an ebook) or physical (like a T-shirt or a paperback guide).

-A product might involve an element of ongoing commitment it really isn’t only in regards to the hours you put in you, but.
-So I won’t be freelancing that is covering virtual assistant roles, or other services right here.
+A product might involve an element of ongoing commitment, and it really isn’t only in regard to the hours you put in.
+So, I won’t be freelancing, which covers virtual assistant roles or other services right here.

 Seven Kinds of Product You Could Sell from Your Blog … Which One is Appropriate For You?